-The expiration date is one day after date of manufacture in the summer, and 2 days after manufacturing date in winter.
+The expiration date is one day after the date of manufacture in the summer and 2 days after the manufacturing date in winter.
 It is possible to store them at room temperature, but the soft mochi quickly loses its shape, so take care when bringing them with you outside.
-At some shops there are places to eat inside the store.
+At some shops, there are places to eat inside the store.

 These mochi desserts are made by stretching mochi long and thin, putting tsubu-an (sweet red bean paste with bean pieces) inside, and slowly and carefully baking them.
 They come in either a paper box or wooden box, and you can choose from sets of 10 up to 50.

-One recommended dessert aside from mochi sweets are the "shell leines" made in Toba, the hometown of pearls.
-These moist madeleine cakes are known for being a dessert that's also a source of calcium, as they are made with dough containing "natural pearl shell calcium".
+One recommended dessert aside from mochi sweets is the "shell leines" made in Toba, the hometown of pearls.
+These moist madeleine cakes are known for being a dessert that's also a source of calcium, as they are made with dough containing "natural pearl shell calcium."

-They come in three standard flavors of plain, Ise tea, and dried sea lettuce, as well as limited edition flavors such as chocolate.
-You can buy them by the piece, but there are also many varieties of box sets, containing from 3 up to 50 cakes.
+They come in three standard flavors of plain, Ise tea, and dried sea lettuce, as well as limited-edition flavors such as chocolate.
+You can buy them by the piece, but there are also many box sets, containing 3 up to 50 cakes.
 You can store them at room temperature, and they last approximately a month until expiration.

 Where Are the Recommended Shopping Spots?